Amateur astronomy: Common tools

 Places like Paranal Observatory offer crystal clear skies for observing astronomical objects with or without instruments.

 Amateur astronomers use a range of instruments to study the sky, depending on a combination of their interests and resources.
 Methods include simply looking at the night sky with the naked eye, using binoculars, and using a variety of optical telescopes of varying power and quality, as well as additional sophisticated equipment, such as cameras, to study light from the sky in both the visual and non-visual parts of the spectrum.
 To further improve studying the visual and non-visual part of the spectrum, amateur astronomers go to rural areas to get away from light pollution.
 Commercial telescopes are available, new and used, but it is also common for amateur astronomers to build (or commission the building of) their own custom telescopes.
 Some people even focus on amateur telescope making as their primary interest within the hobby of amateur astronomy.
+More advanced methods of locating objects in the sky include telescope mounts with setting circles, which allow pointing to targets in the sky using celestial coordinates, and GOTO telescopes, which are fully automated telescopes that are capable of locating objects on demand (having first been calibrated).

+Simple equipment

-Although specialized and experienced amateur astronomers tend to acquire more specialized and more powerful equipment over time, relatively simple equipment is often preferred for certain tasks.
-Binoculars, for instance, although generally of lower power than the majority of telescopes, also tend to provide a wider field of view, which is preferable for looking at some objects in the night sky.
-Recent models of iPhones have introduced a "night mode" option when taking pictures as well, that allows you to increase exposure, which is a period of time the picture is being taken for.
+Although specialized and experienced amateur astronomers tend to acquire more specialized and powerful equipment over time, relatively simple equipment is often preferred for certain tasks.
+Binoculars, for instance, although generally of lower power than the majority of telescopes, also tend to provide a wider field of view and are more portable, which is preferable for looking at some objects in the night sky.
+Recent smartphone models have a "night mode" option when taking pictures that allows users to increase exposure, which refers to the period of time the picture is being taken.
 This optimizes focus on light in the frame which is why it is used primarily at night.

+Beginner telescopes

+Beginner telescopes, commonly used by amateur astronomers to observe celestial objects in more detail, are a more powerful tool compared to other amateur equipment such as binoculars.
+Amateur astronomers often use four main types of optical telescopes: reflectors, refractors, hybrid, and Dobsonian telescopes.
+Reflector telescopes utilize mirrors while refractors use lenses, these combine to create the hybrid telescope, which uses a combination of both mirrors and lenses.
+The Dobsonian is a type of reflector with the addition of a base or mount.